11x-dev/hint-feature-part-1/README.md

 **Requirements**
 ************************

-1. Hint button in the bottom left of the screen on desktop
+1. Create a hint button in the bottom left of the screen on desktop
-2. Clicking the hint button shows a green square mark (or another way to indicate a correct move) on the Go board (Goban) where the correct next move(s) should be
+2. Clicking the hint button shows a green square mark on the Go board (Goban) where the correct next move(s) should be
 3. Clicking on the Goban when a hint is showing will automatically clear the hint mark(s)
 4. Clicking the hint button when hints are showing clears the hint mark(s)

 A properly implemented hint feature will work like the hint feature does on [kidsgoserver.com/](https://kidsgoserver.com/learn-to-play/8/problems/capturing/1)

 Remember that you do not need to include the red marks for the incorrect next moves.
-You are only responsible for including the correct next move(s).
+You are only responsible for including the green marks for the correct next move(s).

 This was a real bug from a real production codebase!
 Feel free to use any resources you want on this coding challenge, have fun!